UBO registration - what you need to know as an entrepreneur.

 Since 27 May 2025, the registration of UBO data has been processed via the secure digital UBO portal of the Chamber of Commerce ('KvK').
 Entities can upload their data - including the required documents - via a number of simple steps.
 A list of documents that must be deposited upon registration can be found on the KvK website.
 This includes: the deed of incorporation, shareholders' register, an organizational chart, etc.

-For newly established entities, there is an obligation to register in the UBO register within two weeks of establishment; for existing entities upon entry into force of the National Decree, the deadline expires on 1 July.
+For newly incorporated entities, there is an obligation to register in the UBO register within two weeks of incorporation, for already existing entities when the National Decree comes into force, the deadline expires on July 30.

-Failure to register UBO information, failure to register it on time or incorrectly may be reported to the competent authorities.
-This may result in sanctions, including fines of up to
+Failure to register UBO information, on time or incorrectly can be reported to the competent authorities.
+This can lead to penalties, including fines of up to Cg 25,000 and, in serious cases, criminal action.

 Access and privacy of the UBO register